o-gent/uas-nyx/README.md

     f) End mission based on time & battery
     g) Dynamic glide landing approach based on wind?

+3. Clean Code
+    a) Split work stages into functions or files
+    b) Use type hints for function parameters and return values
+    c) Use doc strings for every function even if it seems obvious
+    d) All components (files) should have automatic tests

 ## 1. tools & workflow